-The evidence is quickly mounting that prolonged sitting is a massive driver of chronic disease risk, and this month brings us yet further support.
+Mounting evidence has shown that prolonged sitting is a massive driver of chronic disease risk.
 In a study that included over 63,000 adult males – those who sat for more than four hours a day were much more likely to have diabetes, heart disease, cancer, or high blood pressure than those who sat less than four hours a day.
 Investigators saw a clear “dose response relationship” between sitting and disease risk with those sitting more than eight hours a day showing the highest risk.

 Bottom line: To maintain good health you must engage in regular physical activity (just think MOVEMENT) and avoid prolonged sitting.

 Have you signed up to receive my weekly health tips and monthly newsletter?